Cancer of Unknown Primary (CUP)

-Every effort is made to find the primary cancer through further tests and investigations.
-If the primary cancer is not identified the team will tailor treatments which they think will best suit your diagnosis.
-The Acute Oncology service will coordinate your care.
+In this case the team will tailor treatments that they think will best suit your diagnosis.
 There are many people involved in your care who are experts at diagnosing and managing your cancer.
-They are the Multi-Disciplinary Team (MDT).
-The MDT includes doctors and other health professionals who specialise in different elements of your diagnosis and treatment such as surgery, chemotherapy, radiotherapy and symptom control.
+This is the Multi-Disciplinary Team (MDT), which includes professionals who specialise in different elements of your diagnosis and treatment.

 The team meet each week to discuss results and to decide on appropriate individual treatment plans.
 This plan is recorded and explained to you at your clinic appointment.

-Your keyworker (usually your clinical nurse specialist) is a member of the MDT and is always able to discuss tests, results and treatment plans further according to your needs:
+Your keyworker (usually your clinical nurse specialist) is a member of the MDT and is always able to discuss tests, results and treatment plans further.